JaMaYcKa2B1/Md-Editor-webext/README.md

 # Md-Editor-webext
-This extension lets the user perform various simple operations
+This extension lets the user perform various simple operations With A Github Flavored Markdown Editor